-You have been working really hard to set up your ecommerce, but you still don’t see much traffic.
-Don’t worry, you are not alone.
-Getting more traffic is a priority for most online business owners and, apart from social media ads and other paid campaigns, there is something you should start working on ASAP.
-SEO for ecommerce.
-How?
+You’ve been working hard to set up your ecommerce, but you still don’t see much traffic.
+You are not alone.
+Getting more traffic is a priority for most online business owners and, apart from social media ads and other paid campaigns, there is something you should start working on ASAP: SEO for ecommerce.
 Here is our quick guide for beginners.
-Keep reading.

 1. Keyword Research

-So you need to think about how to make it simple and scalable.
-This means that users should find your products almost immediately and should be able to navigate and to complete the purchase process by clicking on your site as little as possible.
+You need to think about how to make it simple and scalable.
+Users should find your products almost immediately and should be able to navigate simply to complete the purchase process by clicking as little as possible.

 3. On-page SEO for ecommerce

-Now that the two basic aspects of your SEO are covered, let’s talk about the next important step for your site to rank higher and increase traffic.
-Let’s talk about categories and products, shall we?
+Now that the two basic aspects of your SEO are covered, let’s talk about the next important step for your site to rank higher and increase traffic: categories and products

 • Tags